rot256/fugl/cmd/client/README.md

 You can create new proofs using the create operation, the `previous` field will be populated using the newest proof in the store (unless the store is empty).

-Here an example of creating a proof, with an expiry date 100 days (2400 hours) into the future.
+Here an example of creating a proof, with an expiry date 100 days (2400 hours) into the future:

 ```
 ~> ./client --operation=create --private-key=./private.pgp --expire=2400h